1andrin/AcademicProjects/README.md

 # AcademicProjects
-code an results from projects related to course work or academic societies
+Code and results/reports related to course work projects and papers